NLPatVCU/medaCy/CONTRIBUTING.md

     This will show log output during tests and allow you to adust logging level for the test file being run.
 Read the pytest documentation for details.

 ## Push Changes to Repository
-You are able to both create and checkout a new branch using a single command: `git checkout -b <new_branch_name>`.
+You are able to both create and checkout a new branch using the single command: `git checkout -b <new_branch_name>`.

 Once you have made desired changes, complete the following steps: